AhmedAlbarghouti/Caret/README.md

 - **Right-click** on selected text: "Transform with Caret"
 - **Toolbar icon**: opens with clipboard

-Pick a transform from the list (or write a custom one), watch it stream, the result is auto-copied to your clipboard.
+Pick a transform from the list (or write a custom one) and watch it stream.
+The result auto-copies to your clipboard.

 ## Setup

 Chrome's Prompt API requires a few things:

-1. Chrome 138 or newer (Stable is fine from Chrome 145+; earlier versions need Dev/Canary)
+1. Chrome 138 or newer (Stable channel works as long as the flags below are enabled)
 2. ~22 GB free disk space (the model is ~4 GB but Chrome reserves headroom)
 3. GPU with >4 GB VRAM, or 16+ GB RAM with a 4+ core CPU
 4. Enable two flags: